cmdr2/github-actions-wizard/README.md

 - **npm package** - build and publish to npm
 - **Static Hugo website** - build and deploy to GitHub Pages
 - **Static S3 website** - build and deploy to AWS S3
+- **Static Cloudflare Pages website** - build and deploy to Cloudflare Pages
 - **AWS Lambda** - build and deploy to AWS Lambda
 - **itch.io** - build and publish to itch.io
 - **Pytest CI** - run tests with pytest on push and pull request (test-only)